kgisl/pythonFDP/notes/InsertSortTDD.md

 ## Place the last element `3.5`in an `almost` sorted list into the list at index 4
  - Build a sorted list containing numbers 0 to 6.
 Append 3.5 into the list at the very end.
  - Draw a representation diagram for the above list
- - Write Python code to do this.
-Print the list before and after insertion.
+ - Write Python code to insert 3.5 at index 4.
+YouPrint the list before and after insertion.

-## Place the last element in an `almost` sorted list into the list at the appropriate place so it fully sorted
+## Place the last element `3.5` in an `almost` sorted list into the list at the appropriate index so it fully sorted
-  - Build a sorted list containing 0
+  - Build a sorted list containing 0 to 6.